 Policy 3205PSexual Harassment of Students Prohibited

 This procedure is intended to set forth the requirements of Policy 3205, including the process for a prompt, thorough, and equitable investigation of allegations of sexual harassment and the need to take appropriate steps to resolve such situations.
-If sexual harassment is found to have created a hostile environment, staff must take immediate action to eliminate the harassment, prevent its recurrence, and address its effects.
+If sexual harassment is found to have created a hostile environment, staff must take immediate action to eliminate the harassment, prevent its reoccurrence, and address its effects.

 This procedure applies to sexual harassment (including sexual violence) targeted at students carried out by other students, employees or third parties involved in school district activities.
 Because students can experience the continuing effects of off-campus harassment in the educational setting, the district will consider the effects of off-campus conduct when evaluating whether there is a hostile environment on campus.
 The district has jurisdiction over these complaints pursuant to Title IX of the Education Amendments of 1972, Chapter 28A.640, RCW and Chapter 392-190 WAC.

 Title IX Coordinator, Investigator, and Decision-maker

 The district will designate and authorize at least one employee to act as “Title IX Coordinator” to coordinate the district’s state and federal sex discrimination and sexual harassment regulation compliance efforts.
 The decision-maker who reaches the final determination of responsibility for alleged Title IX sexual harassment will be the Superintendent or designee.
 The decision-maker cannot be the same person who serves as the Title IX Coordinator or the investigator of the Title IX complaint.